w3c/wai-statements/index.md

 The minimal and comprehensive model accessibility statements also provide a 'datamodel' comparable to the model produced in WCAG-EM to help harmonize consistent reporting.

-## List and description of elements {#List and description of elements}
+## List and description of elements {#Listofelements}

 This section contains a list of potential elements that can be included in an accessibility statement for a website or mobile application.
 Every element has a short explanation, one of more examples and a proposed dataformat.
 Anyone setting up an accessibility statement can use any of these elements.
 Section 'minimal model accessibility statement' and section 'comprehensive model accessibility statement' provide examples of a minimal and a comprehensive accessibility statement.

 ### Title
-Provide the accessibility statement with a title that helps people associate the statement with the actual resource it is describing.
+* Provide the accessibility statement with a title that helps people associate the statement with the actual resource it is describing.
-<strong>Example:</strong> For the website of the university of Sampel, this could be 'University of Sampel accessibility statement' (add further detailing if necessary, for example if the statement is only about a smaller part of the website, like the university library).
+* <strong>Example:</strong> For the website of the university of Sampel, this could be 'University of Sampel accessibility statement' (add further detailing if necessary, for example if the statement is only about a smaller part of the website, like the university library).

 ### Introduction
-Provide a short introductory paragraph for people who don't know what accessibility or an Accessibility Statement is.
+* Provide a short introductory paragraph for people who don't know what accessibility or an Accessibility Statement is.
+* <strong>Example:</strong> Example here.

+### Name of website/mobile app
+* Name of the website or mobile app.
+This includes version information and a date.
+* <strong>Example:</strong> Example here.

+### Description
+* A brief description of the website or mobile app in scope of this Statement.
+* <strong>Example:</strong> Example here.

+### Scope limitations
+* Describe any limitations to the scope of this Accessibility Statement (what parts of the portal/service/app does this Statement not cover)
+* <strong>Example:</strong> Example here.

+### Date
+* Date on which the Statement was last modified.
+* <strong>Example:</strong> Example here.

+### Conformance Status
+* The options for the conformance status are:
+** Fully conformant: The website or mobile app fully meets the standard/guideline without any exeptions (or by using accessible alternatives as described in the Standard/guideline).
+** Partially conformant: A specific functionality of the website or mobile app is non-conformant with the standard/guideline.
+** Non conformant: The majority of the website or mobile app is non-conformant with the standard/guideline.
+** No assessment available: The website or mobile app has not been evaluated against the standard/guideline or the evaluation result is not available.
+* <strong>Example:</strong> Example here.

+### Evaluation report
+* Details about the evaluation methodology that was followed and the testing that was carried out to draw conclusions about accessibility.
+If a test report is available then link to it.
+An example of a testreport can be found in <a href="https://www.w3.org/TR/WCAG-EM/#step5">WCAG-EM step 5</a>.
-<strong>Example:</strong> Example here.
+* <strong>Example:</strong> Example here.

+### Etc. Thats it for now...
+Is this how we want it?

+## Minimal Model Accessibility Statement
+Todo

+## Comprehensive Model Accessibility Statement
+Todo